MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

 My guide on how to merging two git repos (oldRepoA and oldRepoB) into a new one (newRepo) while keeping the tracking history of the original repos.

+Note: this lesson requires git version 2.11 or higher, for access to the `--allow-unrelated-histories` flag on git merge.
+This is fine on Debian.
+But Linux lite and certain Ubuntu distributions only have older versions of git at time of writing, so you might want to add alternative sources for your package updates.

 With thanks to these articles for the approach and commands which I based this lesson on:
  - [Merging Two Git Repositories Into One Repository Without Losing File History](https://saintgimp.org/2013/01/22/merging-two-git-repositories-into-one-repository-without-losing-file-history/)
- - [Merging Two Git Repositories](https://blog.doismellburning.co.uk/merging-two-git-repositories/) - in particular for the flag to allow unrelated histories
+ - [Merging Two Git Repositories](https://blog.doismellburning.co.uk/merging-two-git-repositories/) - in particular for `--allow-unrelated-histories` flag

 There is probably a way to do the same thing in the lesson using rebase to make two repos appear to share a sequential history when merged.
-But I am wary of doing a rebase without any experience with it.
+But I am wary of doing a rebase without any experience with that.

-1. Create the newRepo on Github/Bitbucket then get a local copy of it.
+1. Create the newRepo on Github/Bitbucket and create a REAMD.md file there.

+2. Get a local copy of it.

     ```bash
     # This is my preferred directory.
     $ cd ~/repos
     $ git clone git@github.com:myUsername/newRepo.git
     ```
-    You should have now the remote origin pointing to that remote repo URI.
+    You should have now the origin remote pointing to that remote repo URI.

-    Optionally create README.md describing your repo.
-    ```bash
-    $ cd newRepo
-    $ touch README.md
-    $ git add README.md
-    $ git commit -m 'Create README.md'
-    ```

-2. Prepare oldRepoA for merging
+3. Prepare oldRepoA for merging

     This step is optional but is recommended.
 It ensures the contents of repo oldRepoA are moved to its own directory named oldRepoA.
 This is especially useful to do _before_ the merge, since any files with shared names across the repos (e.g. README.md) will be placed in separate directories so they will not conflict.